secinthenet/crypto-guide/README.md

 ### Creating a wallet

+-   Prepare secure quarantined (AKA eternally air gapped) devices
--   Generate seeds and auxiliary secrets using one or more air gapped devices.
+-   Generate seeds and auxiliary secrets using one or more quarantined devices.
 -   Verify the seeds derive the same master public keys (xpub/ypub/zpub) with at least two independent implementations.
 -   Transfer master public keys (xpub/ypub/zpub) to the online read-only wallet.